MooersLab/pymolsnips/README.md

 <code>$ cp pml.snippets ~/.config/micro/plugins/snippets/snippets/.</code>

-Snippets for other program languages are found [here](https://github.com/tommyshem/micro-snippets-plugin/tree/master/snippets).
+Snippets for other program languages are found <a href="https://github.com/tommyshem/micro-snippets-plugin/tree/master/snippets">here</a>.

 <ul>
 <li><b>Alt-S</b> is mapped to the <b>snippet0insert</b> command which inserts the snippet specified by a tabtrigger name.</li>